 Laying the Foundation for a Lifetime of Learning

 We offer one five-day kindergarten class, Star Garden.
 Children may attend for half or full days.
-The class has a Lead Waldorf-trained Teacher and an Assistant.
-Class has up to 16 children whose ages range from 4 to 6½ years.
+The class has a Lead Waldorf-trained Teacher and two Assistants.
+Class has up to 20 children whose ages range from 4 to 6½ years.
 This mixed-age-group approach allows the younger children to observe and experience various festivals and projects.
 The older children are given extra developmentally-based artistic and practical projects and responsibilities.
 We encourage children to attend for two years.

 Our kindergarten is rhythmically oriented with daily, weekly, and seasonally designed activities.
 We celebrate many festivals during the year, paying special attention to the naturally occurring changes in nature.
 Our kindergarten, inspired by the Waldorf philosophy, is a world of lively experiences and joyful interaction in a beautiful, natural, and healthful environment.
 Each child is met with respect, warmth, and loving care.

 - Story Time & Puppetry – Story time and puppetry play important roles in our curriculum.
 When children listen to stories they develop an ability to listen, to remember, to sequence the elements of a story, pick up the subtleties of characterization, and perhaps most important of all, to imagine.
 Countering the artificial noise of electronic stories and digital media, our teachers practice the arts of storytelling and puppetry.
 Warmly creative adults inspire the same qualities in the children around them, as they invite the listener into a world of once upon a time.
 The teller’s pacing, intonation, gestures and expression all support the children’s growing vocabulary, listening comprehension, and attention span.
 We encourage them to begin to “think the pictures” and create a strong foundation for their emerging literacy skills.